enbifa/jquery.skeleton.loader/README.md

 # jquery.skeleton.loader (lo scheletrone)

 > A jQuery plugin to make screen skeleton loader.<br>
-> <b>Attention: skeleton is not a tool to automatically create wireframe ... at least not yet :)
+> <b>Attention: skeleton is not a tool to automatically create wireframe ... at least not yet :)</b>
-> It is still in development and is currently valid for simple scenarios.</b>

 ## Browser Support